callstack/byorg-ai/docs/src/docs/core/plugins.md

 ## Middleware and Effects

-These two concepts are similar but have an important difference:

-- Middlewares are run before response to user
-- Your middleware can be run before, or after call to `next` to perform actions after or before getting response from AI.
-- Effects are run after giving response to user
+While middleware and effects share some similarities, they serve different purposes within the framework:

+### Middleware
+- A middleware function receives the request context and an asynchronous `next()` function, which triggers the next middleware in the chain.
-- Middlewares run before the response is sent to the user.
-They can execute actions either before or after calling next, allowing you to perform tasks before or after receiving a response from the AI.
+- Middleware can execute code before and after receiving the final response from the chat model:
-- Effects run after the response is delivered to the user.
-They are useful for tasks like gathering analytics or logging to a database without adding any waiting time for the user.
+  - Code before the `await next()` call runs prior to receiving the chat model's response.
+  - Code after the `await next()` call runs after the chat model's response is received.
+- Middleware execution blocks the final response from being sent to the user.
+To avoid delaying the user response, use effects instead.
+- Partial responses (enabled via the onPartialResponse option) are streamed immediately as they are received from the chat model.
+These occur before the middleware code that runs after the await next() call.

+### Effects
+- An effect function received the request context and the final response sent to the user.
+- Effects are executed after the message processing pipeline has completed.
+- Use effects for tasks like logging, analytics, or other post-processing operations that do not block the user response.

 Note that the response to the user is blocked until all middlewares finish processing.